ZETALVX/ImagesConverter/README.md

 JPG - JPEG - PNG - GIF

-Or resize fast any image to any size!
+The tool also allow you to resize fast any image to any size you want!

 -Made with AutoHotKey + ImageMagick-